aallam/aallam.github.io/_posts/2018-11-23-java-8-interface-methods-for-android.md

   }
 }
 ```
-Compiling the running the above code gives the same output as out `Java8` class :
+Compiling and running the above code gives the same output as our `Java8` class:
 ```
 $ javac Java8Desugared.java
 $ java Java8Desugared